Walt Disney World Room Only Reservations vs. Vacation Packages

 Not sure whether you want a Walt Disney World vacation package or if it would make more sense to book just a Disney World resort hotel room (also known as a “room only” reservation) and buy your tickets separately?
 This page explains the pros and cons of vacation packages vs. booking a room only reservation, including the cancellation policies for each type of reservation.

-Buying a Disney World vacation package means you must purchase both your hotel room AND tickets for each person in the party directly from Disney, with those components (and optionally, a dining plan) priced and sold together as a “package.”
-Normal Disney vacation packages are NOT discounted; prices are more-or-less consistent with paying full price for the separate components.
+Buying a Disney World vacation package means you must purchase your hotel room and either dining or tickets or both for each person in the party directly from Disney, with those components priced and sold together as a “package.”
+Normal Disney vacation packages are not discounted; prices are more-or-less consistent with paying full price for the separate components.
 However, certain special offers such as “free dining” apply only to vacation packages.
+(Please note: Disney dining plans are currently unavailable, but can be booked for packages with arrival dates on or after January 9, 2024.)

-- Click here to see any current Disney World package offers, but read the information below first so that you understand the rules that apply to packages.
+- Check our Walt Disney World Vacation Package Discounts page to see any current Disney World package offers, but read the information below first so that you understand the rules that apply to packages.

 Sometimes your most economical option is to book a room only reservation at the Walt Disney World resort of your choice (ideally with one of the discounts listed on this site) and buy the other components of your vacation (i.e. tickets and meals) separately.
 It’s more work than booking a package, however.

-- Click here to see any current Disney World room only resort discounts.
+- Check our Walt Disney World Resort Discounts page to see any current Disney World room only resort discounts.

-To complicate matters, you can convert most room-only discounts into a package by purchasing tickets and optionally a dining plan.
-I normally note this option when I list room only discounts.
+To complicate matters, you can convert most room-only discounts into a package by purchasing tickets and/or a dining plan.
+We normally note this option when we list room only discounts.
 However, it’s important to remember that once your booking is converted to a package, it is subject to the package rules.
 The room only rules are much better than the package rules.
 Additionally, for most people it is not worthwhile to make a room-only offer into a package because you’re adding full-price tickets, when you could purchase them cheaper through an outside company such as Undercover Tourist.
 Also, for the average family the Dining Plans are not a particularly good deal.

 - Rules for Disney World Room Only Reservations